 In the second round, 2 companies prefer solution 1 (UE APP layer measurement behavior should not be impacted), 4 companies prefer solution 2.2 (Calculate periodicity of measurement based on the reporting interval) and 1 company prefer solution 2.1 (Add new parameter with fixed value for the periodicity of the measurement).
-Then one company (Samsung) which supports solution 1 has made a comprise that 2.2 is also acceptable.
+Then one company (Samsung) which supports solution 1 has made a compromise that 2.2 is also acceptable.
 Therefore, it is in fact that a majority of companies prefer solution 2.2, let’s have a try on the solution to progress the LS: